ngzhekai/obsidian-note-sync/T TP3121/Lecture 1.md

 ## UDP (User Datagram Protocol)
->1. **Connection-less** transport protocol.
+>1. **Connection-less** transport protocol. **UDP** lack all TCP features (acknowledgement, timeouts, re-transmissions, end-to-end flow control, etc) therefore it does not guarantee packet delivery.
 >
->2.
-UDP is a method of transferring data which allows partially of the data to be lost, for example,  Live Stream on YouTube
+>2. **UDP** is a method of transferring data which allows partially of the data to be lost, for example,  Live Stream on YouTube

 ---